glamod/cdm_reader_mapper/docs/how_to_read_csv.rst

 1. Have a clear understanding of the structure of the data file you wish to read in, namely delimiter used, the variables contained per column, the units, acceptable limits for each variable etc.

 2. As described in section ref:`_how-to-build-a-data-model`, create a valid directory tree where the model you will create (**(mymodel)**) should be saved.
-This can be placed either in the mdf_reader library directory (``~/mdf_reader/data_models/library/``) or in a user defined path which will be provided into the mdf_reader at a later step.
+This can be placed in a user defined path which will be provided into the mdf_reader at a later step.

-3. Create the **schema** file under ``../library/mymodel/mymodel.json`` or ``path/mymodel/mymodel.json``.
+3. Create the **schema** file.
 For example for a data file without sections, stored in comma delimited csv format, that contains 8 columns (year, month, day, longitude, latitude, wind speed, sea surface temperature and sea level pressure respectively) like the following:

 +------+------+------+---------+--------+--------+---------+---------+
 | YR   | MO   | DY   | LON     | LAT    | W      | SST     | SLP     |